davechurchill/stardraft/README.md

 Installation instructions and GUI controls are available on the [StarDraft Wiki](https://github.com/davechurchill/stardraft/wiki)

 p.s.
 There was a program about 20 years ago called StarDraft for SC map editing.
-This is not that!
+This is not that program.
+As far as I can tell that program has not been available since its original release, and I did not know it existed before naming this project.